 Your Top 10 Renovation FAQs, Answered

-Behind every renovation project is a hard-working production manager who manages everything behind the scenes and in front of the team.
-Steve Parnell, who has worked with JM Construction for the last two years, has been in the business long enough to know what questions to ask clients—and what questions they should be asking him.
+Behind every renovation project is a hard-working Project Manager who manages everything behind the scenes and in front of the team.
+Our carpenters have been in the business long enough to know what questions to ask clients—and what questions they should be asking them.

-“The top three questions we always get asked—how much will it cost, how long will it take, and when can you start—are pretty project-specific,” said Wendy Ballou, JM Construction’s VP of Operations.
-“There are other questions that clients should be asking as well, whether they hire us or someone else.”
+“The top three questions we always get asked—how much will it cost, how long will it take, and when can you start—are pretty project-specific,” said Wendy Ballou, JM Construction’s Operations Manager.
+“There are other questions that clients should be asking, whether they hire us or someone else.”

 Here are ten of the most important renovation FAQs you should ask your renovation contractor, and what to look for in a response.